-UPDATE SINCE LAST MEETING: Most Beneficiaries Due in May Who Lost Coverage Had No Renewal Response
+Most Beneficiaries Due in May Who Lost Coverage Had No Renewal Response

-- Among the 3,000 beneficiaries due in May who are disenrolled as of June 15, reasons for coverage loss: - 2% (fewer than 100) responded and were determined ineligible. - 98% (approximately 2,900) had no renewal response flagged in District Direct.
-This 98% is referred to as a procedural termination rate. - The District's procedural termination rate is high relative to other states that currently have public data.\ - This is due in part by the fact that the District has the highest eligibility levels in the nation for parents (221% of the federal poverty level) and childless adults (215% FPL). - High eligibility levels mean that most people who return a renewal will be found eligible and very few will be determined ineligible.
-As a result, most of the people losing coverage are those who do not respond, leading to a high procedural termination rate. - As noted in this community meeting and others, DHCF is conducting ongoing outreach to ensure that beneficiaries know when it's time to renew their coverage and can receive help if they need it.
+- Among the 2,600 beneficiaries due in May who are disenrolled as of July 17, reasons for coverage loss: - 4% (fewer than 100) responded and were determined ineligible. - 96% (approximately 2,500) had no renewal response flagged in District Direct.
+This 96% is referred to as a procedural termination rate. - The District's procedural termination rate is high relative to most other states that currently have public data. - This is due in part to the fact that the District has the highest eligibility levels in the nation for parents (221% of the federal poverty level) and childless adults (215% FPL). - High eligibility levels mean that most people who return a renewal will be found eligible and very few will be determined ineligible.
+As a result, most of the people losing coverage are those who do not respond, leading to a high procedural termination rate.